Where to Walk and Not Walk the Great Wall of China

 The goal this morning was to ascend Heaven’s Ladder.

-But first, we had to navigate along the unrestored great wall, intact in some areas and not in other areas.
+But first, we had to navigate along the unrestored Great Wall, which was intact in some areas but not others.

-This means the Chinese government take no responsibility if anything happens to you while climbing this section of the wall.
+This means the Chinese government is not responsible if you are injured while climbing this wall section.

-But reall, how bad can it be?
+But really, how bad can it be?
 We would soon find out!

 A couple standing in front of a collapsed stone staircase

-Heavens Ladder of the Great Wall is in bad disrepair
+“Heaven’s Ladder” of the Great Wall is in disrepair

-“Heavens Ladder” is an adrenaline rush with its steep, almost vertical narrow steps.
-A true testament to those men who built it.
-Now we just have to climb it.
+“Heaven’s Ladder” is an adrenaline rush with steep, almost vertical, narrow steps.
+It is a true testament to those men who built it.
+Now, we have to climb it.

 Heaven’s Ladder, a hell of a climb!

-With the steps so narrow, and the ascent vertical, is how Heavens Ladder gets its name.
+With the steps so narrow and the ascent verticalHeaven’s Ladder gets its name.

-The climb is more akin to rock climbing with Terry reminding us to ensure we have three points of contact.
+The climb is more akin to rock climbing, with Terry reminding us to ensure we have three contact points.

-The ascent goes well and relatively quickly as long as you focus on each step.
-“Don’t look down Terry.”
+The ascent goes relatively quickly as long as you focus on each step.
+“Don’t look down, Terry.”

-Finally, we reach the top of the ladder, now we just need to get up on top of the old Tower.
+Finally, we reach the top of the ladder; now we need to get up on top of the old Tower.

-Thankfully someone has stacked some old bricks and rocks on top of each other.
-Not steady at all, and it is a long way down on the other side.
+Thankfully, someone has stacked some old bricks and rocks on each other.
+It’s not steady, and it’s a long way down on the other side.

 But we make it atop the tower for great views and a selfie photo.